dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

 (for grammar, expression, executive function) that should instead be completely unconscious...

+- when the above happens, it's as if artificial neurological restraints have been lifted or rescinded.

+#

 ### A Model of The Human Mind As A *Heap* of Memory Acting as Event-Hooks

 - What provokes my own rumination?